Free corrective action and capa form

 - Build forms with AI (describe what you need and MapTrack suggests the form).

-What to include in a corrective action form
+What to include in a corrective action and capa form

 - CAPA details: reference number, date raised, raised by, department, priority (H/M/L), due date.